Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-The shaded campground has 26 campsites (14 with electrical hookups), modern rest rooms and showers.
+The shaded campground includes electrical hookups, modern rest rooms and showers.
 Advance campsite reservations can be made online through the park reservation system.
 Half of the campsites are available on a first-come, first-serve basis.

 Multi-use trails take you down to Dutch Creek but the Ice Cave and Horse Thief Cave and out to the recreation area.
 The multi-use trails are open to hiking, cross country skiing and snowmobiling.

 Hiking along the bluffs reveals rocky staircases, crevices and caves.
 A trip to Wapsipinicon isn't complete without visiting bowl-shaped Horse Thief Cave.
 The excitement of years past exists in the legend of the two horse thieves who, legend says, used the cave for their camp.
 In the Ice Cave, visitors can crawl back into cool temperatures during the height of summer's heat.

 The Northeast State Park Bike Route is a 130 mile route which connects Wapsipinicon State Park, Pikes Peak State Park and Backbone State Park utilizing county highways.

 Carry your own gear and "rough it" in the campgrounds or take comfort in a local "bed and breakfast" or motel along the route, some of which offer a shuttle service for gear or luggage at a nominal fee.
 Reservations for this service must be made in advance.
 Detailed route brochures are available.